 When you are driving between different lodges/camps, especially between camps in the same Park/reserve, you will not be driving at game-drive speed.
 The drive by comparison will be relatively fast, as your driver-guide is aiming to get you to your next destination in time for lunch.
 If you see something that you really want to stop for, however, then just ask him - he will also be on the look out for extraordinary sightings such as lions, but he will not automatically stop at every impala or zebra sighting.

 When driving between destinations outside of normal Park boundaries, you may find yourself driving through bustling rural communities where both animal stock and people wander along the roadside.
 Whilst it is tempting to take photos of the locals, please try to resist as this may cause offence.
-In some areas too, you may find that you drive through military areas - in which case, definately keep your camera in its bag unless you wish to have your camera confiscated or even spend the night in a prison cell!
+In some areas too, you may find that you drive through military areas - in which case, definately keep your camera in its bag unless you wish to have your camera confiscated.
 Also, it is mandatory in Tanzania to wear seatbelts while driving on tarred roads.
 There are also very strict speed limits in place in many areas - so while you think your driver may be deliberately driving slowly, it will be because if he is caught speeding by the 'hidden' police traps he may lose his licence.